pwhite1989/accessibility-assessment/README.md

 ### Clearing down your local Data
 As mentioned in the previous section, all alerts and saved objects will be written to disk in `apps/esdata/`.

 If you wish to clear down Elastic Search, simply delete everything in this directory.
-I.e. `rm -r apps/esdata/*`
+I.e. `rm -r apps/esdata/*` Note that doing so will also delete the Index and other Visualisation saved objects imported in the **Visualising Violations in Kibana** section above.

 # License
 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").